mjchaudhary00/FUTURE_DS_02/Task_2_Social_Media_Campaign/Readme.md

 - Campaign Type, Channel Used, Location, and Target Audience
 - Date information for trend analysis

+### Dataset Note
+Due to GitHub file size limitations, the full dataset could not be uploaded directly.
+A compressed version of the dataset is included, along with a representative sample CSV (5,000–10,000 rows) for reference.

+The complete dataset was used locally for analysis and is sourced from a public dataset.

 ---

 ### Tools & Technologies